paulkaefer/read-the-world/README.md

   * then, use *that* as og:image? or a .png version, if easy enough to do automatically?
   * how about as a function (call via JS console), so we don't repeatedly overwrite a file on the server...
 * incorporate flag emoji somehow?
-* see "Uses" above... might find a way to incorporate (i.e., link to) similar projects
+* see "Potential uses" above... might find a way to incorporate (i.e., link to) similar projects
 * explore other map projections
 * better visuals? (color scheme/hover)
 * more information, such as links to the books?